-During the second quarter of 2020 and the full year ended December 31, 2020, we sold 700,000 ordinary shares under the ATM Sales Agreement, for gross proceeds of approximately \$16.6 million.
+During the second quarter of 2020 we sold 700,000 ordinary shares under the ATM Sales Agreement, for gross proceeds of approximately \$16.6 million.
 The net proceeds to us after deducting sales commissions to Cowen and other issuance expenses were approximately \$15.8 million.
 The remaining capacity under the ATM Sales Agreement is approximately \$83.4 million.